 Curriculum

-Our curriculum is overseen by our Manager and Curriculum Leader (who is an ex-Early Years Inspector) who takes part in the day to day running of the nursery and brings a wealth of experience to enhance the skills of our children.
+Our curriculum is overseen by our Manager and Curriculum Leader who takes part in the day to day running of the nursery and brings a wealth of experience to enhance the skills of our children.

 We follow a broad-based curriculum to ensure each individual child is supported and has a variety of opportunities to learn and develop in all areas of the Early Years Foundation Stage (EYFS).
 In addition, we offer our unique Southover Nursery Learning Programme which provides extra challenges for each child whilst preparing them for school.
 Our curriculum, as a whole, nurtures a love of learning through play-based educational activities.
 We provide experiences in the following areas: